remotesynth/Static-Site-Samples/README.md

 ##Hexo Example

-Hexo is also available via npm (again the `sudo` is not necessary on Windows):
+Hexo is also available via npm (install may require `sudo`):

-    sudo npm install hexo-cli -g
+    npm install hexo-cli -g

 To run the project on a local server, simply change directory and start a preview: